alialhasan1/alialhasan1/README.md

 My name is Ali.
 I have a strong passion for data analytics and the insights that can be extracted to drive business decisions.

 ### Education: 🎓
 I completed a Master degree in Data Science from The University of Western Australia with a focus on statistical analysis and machine learning.
-During my studies, I gained experience with various data analysis tools and programming languages including R, Python, SQL, PowerBI and SAS.
+During my studies, I gained experience with various data analysis tools and programming languages including R, Python, SQL, Power BI and SAS.

 Please take a look at my portfolio where I showcase some of the projects I have worked on [portfolio]